aintnoBaka7227/Green-Action-Volunteer-website/README.md

 Contains environment files for WDC 2023.
 Copy this template for a general sandbox.

 Auto commit/push/sync to Github is disabled by default in this template repository.
 Enable the GitDoc extension to use this fucntionality (either in your VSCode settings, or in the Dev Container settings)

+# Note when using

+- The Google Sign-in feature only works when you're on localhost:8080.